mcosandovalr/FolderCleaner/readme.md

 # Folder Cleaner

 This script receives 1 argument, the path argument of the images you want to organize.
-At the moment it only moves .jpg images.

 Este script recibe 1 argumnto, el path o direccion del folder que queremos organizar.
-Hasta el momento el script solo mueve imagenes .jpg